thesogafoi/procedural-PHP-CMS/README.md

 </head>
 <body>
-<p># procedural-PHP-CMS
+<p># procedural-PHP-CMS</p>

-we create CMS with php procedural its good for beginners that who will know what really php is and working
+<p style="color:red">we create CMS with php procedural its good for beginners that who will know what really php is and working </p>

-actually procedural php is hard way too building webAPP and CMS and dynamic Web sItes But its good for understand what php really is and what this work
+<p style="color:red">actually procedural php is hard way to building webAPP and CMS and dynamic Web sItes But its good for
+understand what php really is and what this work
 </p>
 <h3> Features of this Project is : </h3>